 The Harvest Music Festival: 58 killed

-October 1, 2017 - A gunman, identified as 64-year-old Stephen Paddock, fires from the 32nd floor of the Mandalay Bay Resort and Casino on a crowd of more than 20,000 gathered on the Las Vegas Strip for the Route 91 Harvest Music Festival.
-He kills 58 people and injures more than 500.
-Police believe the gunman then kills himself.
-It is the deadliest mass shooting in modern US history.
+October 1, 2017 - A gunman, identified as 64-year-old Stephen Paddock, fires from the 32nd floor of the Mandalay Bay Resort and Casino on a crowd of 30,000 gathered on the Las Vegas Strip for the Route 91 Harvest Music Festival.
+At least 58 people were killed and more than 515 injured.
+Police believe the gunman killed himself.

 Pulse night club: 49 killed